AleixoLucas42/m5-stick-proxmox-metrics/readme.md

 # M5 Stick With Proxmox Metrics
-This is an simple app to monitor CPU, Memory and root disk from Proxmox.
+This is an simple app to display CPU, Memory and root disk from Proxmox on m5 stick.

 ![m5-proxmox-metrics](.img/example.gif)